Miss Michigan's Teen

 The Miss Michigan's Teen competition is the pageant that selects the representative from the U.S. state of Michigan in the Miss America's Teen pageant.

-Kylie D'Andrea of St. Clair Shores was crowned Miss Michigan's Teen on June 16, 2023, at the Frauenthal Center in Muskegon, Michigan.
-She will compete for the title of Miss America's Teen 2024 in January 2024.
+Maggie-Mae Nixon of Ann Arbor was crowned Miss Michigan's Teen on June 19, 2026, at the Frauenthal Theatre in Muskegon.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.